Yagisan/The-Bustling-Valley/README.md

 ## Skills and Professions

-**[Walk Of Life - A Professions Overhaul](https://www.nexusmods.com/stardewvalley/mods/8111)** overhauls the game's professions to be more balanced and unique.
-Previously suboptimal choices are now competitive money-making alternatives and overlooked mechanics are now engaging endgame objectives.

 **[Capstone Professions](https://www.nexusmods.com/stardewvalley/mods/7636)** adds a final choice of professions once you max out all your skills.

 ## Automation